British police charge 17-year-old with murder over a stabbing attack that killed 3 children

 About two dozen children were attending the summer vacation workshop on Monday when an attacker with a knife burst in.
 Alice Dasilva Aguiar, 9, Elsie Dot Stancombe, 7, and Bebe King, 6, died from their injuries.
 Ten other people were injured, among whom five girls and two adults are in critical condition.

-Far-right demonstrators have launched several violent protests, ostensibly in response to the attack, clasihng with police outside a mosque in Southport on Tuesday.
+Far-right demonstrators have launched several violent protests, ostensibly in response to the attack, clashing with police outside a mosque in Southport on Tuesday.

 A few hundred protesters hurled beer cans and flares near British Prime Minister Keir Starmer's residence in Downing Street in central London on Wednesday evening.
 More than 100 people were arrested for offenses including violent disorder and assault on an emergency worker, London's Metropolitan Police force said.